mamh-mixed/awesome-hexo/README.md

 ## Deployment

   - [docker-hexo](https://github.com/RammusXu/docker-hexo) - Write a blog and develop it in a docker environment.
 Easily set up and release using docker
+  - [CloudRay](https://cloudray.io/articles/how-to-deploy-your-hexo-site) - Learn hown to automate the deployment of Hexo on Ubuntu using CloudRay, a centralised platform that helps you automate server tasks through Bash scripting.

 <!---- Content should above this line ---->
 <br/>